openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/anomaly/index.rst

 Knowledge Distillation-based Models
 -----------------------------------
 Knowledge distillation is a deep learning technique in which a smaller model (student) is trained to imitate the behavior of a larger and more complex model (teacher).
 This technique is predicated on the notion that the knowledge contained in a large and complex model can be transferred to a smaller and simpler model, resulting in a model with comparable performance that is both more efficient and faster.
-OTX currently supports `STFPM: Student-Teacher Feature Pyramid Matching for Unsupervised Anomaly Detection <https://arxiv.org/pdf/2103.04257.pdf>`_.
+OpenVINO Training Extensions currently supports `STFPM: Student-Teacher Feature Pyramid Matching for Unsupervised Anomaly Detection <https://arxiv.org/pdf/2103.04257.pdf>`_.

 STFPM
 ^^^^^